fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 ### Additional tools for loading

-If you already have your *paragraphs* in memory as text (tokenized or not), you can load them by means
+If you already have your *paragraphs* in memory as text (tokenized or not), you can load them by means of
 ```
 tp.new_par(text, doc_id=None)
 ```